asteinarson/knemm/README.md

 is installed (upgraded) within the application.

-Actually, as long as another module has a reference on a column in another module, that module can only modify that column in minor ways - and it cannot drop it.
+Actually, as long as another module has a reference on a column in another module, that module can only modify its column in minor ways - and it cannot drop it.

 ## An e-commerce example - with modules
 A bit more complex example is that of a simple e-commerce backend.
 It will consist of these loosely coupled modules: